graphql-java/graphql-java-spring/README.md

 Goals / Design:

 - Just HTTP JSON: the current focus is on HTTP execution via JSON.
-- Minimal Dependencies: the only dependencies are GraphQL Java and Spring projects.
+- Minimal Dependencies: the only dependencies are GraphQL Java and Spring projects (including Jackson for JSON handling).
 - No additional abstraction layer on top of GraphQL Java: GraphQL Java is meant to be used directly.

+## Supported HTTP Requests

+As outlined in https://graphql.org/learn/serving-over-http this project supports:

+1. GET request with `query`, `operationName` and `variables` parameters.
+The variable parameters are json encoded
+2. POST request with body `application/json` and keys `query` (string), `operationName` (string) and `variables` (map).

+Both produce `application/json`.

 ## Spring Boot Starter